Communication Sciences and Disorders (IDEALL), Ph.D.

 Plan of Study and Individual Program Planning Committee (IPPC)

-Each doctoral student will have an IPPC assigned by the UNCG CSD Department Chair.
+Each doctoral student will have an IPPC assigned by the UNC Greensboro CSD Department Chair.
 Admitted students will work with their CSD faculty mentor in designing the student’s Plan of Study; the IPPC helps evaluate the student’s needs and assists in developing the Plan of Study.

-IDEALL CSD students will have a UNCG faculty sponsor as chair of their IPPC, in charge of directing the dissertation and the submission of all UNCG Graduate School forms.
-The UNCG CSD Department will submit names of WCU faculty with PhD adjunct appointments with UNCG, and the UNCG Adjunct WCU faculty can serve on an IDEALL CSD's student committee.
+IDEALL CSD students will have a UNC Greensboro faculty sponsor as chair of their IPPC, in charge of directing the dissertation and the submission of all UNC Greensboro Graduate School forms.
+The UNC Greensboro CSD Department will submit names of WCU faculty with Ph.D. adjunct appointments with UNC Greensboro, and the UNC Greensboro Adjunct WCU faculty can serve on an IDEALL CSD's student committee.

 The student must pass each of the reviews and examinations listed below.